 Section 1.2.4 Traffic Counts

 The Georgia Department of Transportation (GDOT) maintains an extensive traffic counting program throughout the state.
-The traffic counts are joined to ARC’s highway network links using the unique combination of the county FIPs code and count station number.
+The traffic counts are joined to ARC’s highway network links using the unique combination of the county FIPS code and count station number.
 In total, there are more than 5,000 count locations represented in ARC’s model.
 These counts are used to validate the highway assignment and set the total vehicles entering/exiting the region for the base year at the external model boundary.
-May of these count locations include truck percentages which were used in validation of the truck model updates.
+Many of these count locations include truck percentages which were used in validation of the truck model updates.
 Also, there are a number of locations that include hourly data used to validate the model’s time-of-day choices.
 GDOT counts are available using their Traffic Analysis & Data Application (https://gdottrafficdata.drakewell.com/publicmultinodemap.asp).

 Section 1.2.5 Speeds